jwlodek/Graham-Scan/README.md

 all of the angles will be in this range.
 4) Sort the points by the angle with the lowest point.
 Because the lowest point angle is -1 it will always be first.
 This is done using mergesort in O(nlogn) time.
-5) Use a stack to run the Graham Scan algorithm on the set of sorted points.
+5) Use a stack to run the Graham Scan algorithm on the set of sorted points in O(n) time.
+6) Run a function to remove degeneracies (3-points colinear) from the output set
-6) Save the remaining stack to an output file.
+7) Save the remaining stack to an output file.

 **Compiling/Running**

-**NOTE:** I have only tested program compilation on a Debian 9 machine using gcc version 6.3.*
+**NOTE:** I have only tested program compilation on a Debian 9 Linux machine using gcc version 6.3.*

 To compile the program, there are three options.